 We actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.

 An understanding of democracy is developed across the school in a variety of ways relevant to the ages of the children.
 We want the children to appreciate the value of democracy and understand the role that all individuals, including themselves, have within a democratic society.

-We have a School Council, with membership of 2 pupils from each class, from Year 3 to Year 6, which meets regularly to discuss and to plan projects that will improve the school and be of benefit to its pupils.
-Prospective School Council members must ‘pitch’ to their class as they are democratically elected into office by their peers.
-The School Council raises money for charity.
-Last academic year they successfully raised money for Children in Need, Sport Relief and MacMillan Cancer Support.
-The school council have been part of every staff interview for the past six years.
-They also participate in an annual trip to City Hall, where they learn more about the running of London and get an insight into how tough decisions sometimes have to be made.
-They host a tea party each year for older members of the local community.
+We have a SMART School Council which meets regularly to discuss and plan projects that will improve the school and be of benefit to its pupils.
+The School Council raises money for charity and they have successfully raised money for Children in Need, Sport Relief and MacMillan Cancer Support.
+The school council have played a part in every staff interview in recent years.

 The school participates fully in the London Borough of Richmond upon Thames Pupil Parliament initiative whereby Year 6 pupils ‘pitch’ for election by their year group as Pupil Parliament representatives.
 Each year the newly-elected girl and boy spend a day at York House in Twickenham competing against the other Richmond schools in an attempt to become the Pupil Mayor and Pupil Deputy of Richmond-upon-Thames.